Helping millions of people navigate the world of technology.

 • On Android 11 or older: Since there is no native feature to see whether the camera and microphone are active, you can download the Access Dots app for similar functionality.

 It’s possible that your calls are being forwarded, and you have no idea about the same.
-Thankfully, it’s easy to figure out if someone is snooping over your calls.
+Thankfully, figuring out if someone is snooping over your calls is easy.
 Here’s how you can do it.

 Note: This method only works for Android phones.